openedx/edx-documentation/en_us/install_operations/source/installation/fullstack/install_fullstack.rst

      vagrant plugin install vagrant-hostsupdater

 #.
-Create the Fullstack virtual machine.
+Create the fullstack virtual machine.

    .. code-block:: bash

      vagrant up

-   The first time you create the Fullstack virtual machine, Vagrant downloads the base box, which has a file size of about 4GB.
+   The first time you create the fullstack virtual machine, Vagrant downloads the base box, which has a file size of about 4GB.
 If you destroy and recreate the virtual machine, Vagrant re-uses the box it downloaded.
 See `Vagrant's documentation on boxes`_ for more information.